1. Email us at Cancerdata, or call us at 1-800-252-8059 to discuss the feasibility and timeline of your proposal.

-2. Complete the "Request for Confidential TCR Data" form and submit for review by the TCR.
+2. Complete the "Request for Confidential Cancer Registry Data" form and submit for review by the TCR.

-- This review ensures that the DSHS-Internal Review Board (IRB) is necessary and that the TCR can provide the requested data.
+a.
+This review ensures that the DSHS-Institutional Review Board (IRB) is necessary and that the TCR can provide the requested data.

-- A peer-review by the TCR Epidemiology Group is generally completed within two weeks of receipt.
+b.
+A peer-review by the TCR Epidemiology Group is generally completed within three weeks of receipt

-- If the IRB is not required, a data request number and timeline will be provided for when you can expect the data set.
+d.
+If IRB approval is not required, at the end of the 3-week review period, TCR will contact you with a data request number and timeline for when you can expect the data set.

 Cancer Epidemiology and Surveillance Branch